 Active listening is a bigger challenge than it might sound because we can process words over 3 times faster than we speak, and our brains want to fill the downtime with thoughts.
 Practicing mindfulness can help you develop the habit of focusing on the present moment — find essentials on mindfulness for lawyers here.
 And we all have opportunities to practice as we find ourselves in just about any conversation.
 Focus on these 5 actions:

 - Listen and withhold judgment.
 Listen to the speaker with the goal to understand what is said and what feeling is being expressed — not to analyze its substance from other angles, which can be nearly instinctive for lawyers.
+Notice the tone, volume, and intonation of the words you’re hearing.
+Try to identify the emotions being expressed through those words.
+Notice when you assume something.
+Notice when you do not understand something.
 Avoid interrupting — but also recognize when interrupting with a quick question can clarify an important element at a key moment for your understanding.

 - Ask clarifying questions.
 You’ll likely have questions if you’re listening, and asking them will both demonstrate that you’re listening and guide you to understanding.
 Open-ended questions that begin with “What?” and “How?” can prompt new details that you really need to understand.
 There’s also a role for closed questions, and being mindful about the question types you choose to use will help you focus on understanding.